-I am currently revising my dissertation manuscript for publication as a monograph.
-My manuscript, tentatively entitled Toleration in Apocalyptic Times, examines the use and abuse of apocalyptic rhetoric in early modern debates regarding toleration.
-I bring historical and critical methods to bear on pressing contemporary issues, articulating the need for a political philosophy of the apocalypse that combines hope and patience to provide a framework for the practice of toleration.
-You can learn more about my research and read an article derived from my my work here.
+I am currently completing a book manuscript tentatively entitled Toleration in Apocalyptic Times.
+My work examines the use and abuse of apocalyptic ideas, images, and rhetoric in debates regarding toleration.
+I bring historical and critical methods to bear on the practice of toleration, arguing that the confident practice of toleration relies upon a philosophy of history that offers reasons to act with both hope and patience.
+You can learn more about my research and read a recently published scholarly article here.

 My commitment to liberal education began as a child in a small town in rural Eastern North Carolina.
 Though my family’s resources were limited, I was encouraged to see education as an intrinsically valuable pursuit capable of transforming both lives and communities.
 Later, as a student at Berea College in Kentucky, I experienced first-hand the power of education and committed instructors, fueling my desire to make liberal education accessible to students of all backgrounds and walks of life.
 You can read more about my story and how I aim to cultivate an open, welcoming, and world-expanding classroom environment here.

 I am the happy husband of Camille and proud father to Peter and Emma Caroline.
 When I’m not teaching, reading, or writing, I’m probably spending time with my family in the garden, trying my hand at new recipes in the kitchen, or enjoying the outdoors.
 You can read more about me here.